 PHYSICS 125-1,2,3 General Physics for ISP General physics course relying extensively on calculus.
 Similar to 135-1,2,3 but more advanced and intended for ISP students.
 A concurrent advanced calculus course, MATH 281-1,2,3, is offered by the mathematics department.
-Prerequisite: firstyear standing in ISP or consent of the department.
+Prerequisite: first-year standing in ISP or consent of the department and concurrent enrollment in 126-1,2,3.